Garage sale: Special community sales

 In some areas, garage sales have taken on a special meaning to a community and have become events of special local significance.
 Large areas of a community then hold a communal garage sale involving numerous families at the same time.

-The Highway 127 Corridor Sale, promoted as "The World's Longest Yard Sale," encourages private individuals and professional vendors to conduct simultaneous yard sales along a 630 mi corridor spanning five U.S. states.
+The Highway 127 Corridor Sale, promoted as "The World's Longest Yard Sale", encourages private individuals and professional vendors to conduct simultaneous yard sales along a 630 mi corridor spanning five U.S. states.
 The headquarters is located at Fentress County Chamber of Commerce in Jamestown, Tennessee.
 The sale officially starts the first Thursday of August.
 However, many sellers in the area will start the weekend before.

 Running east to west, the Coast-to-Coast yard sale runs along U.S. Route 50 in May of each year.
-Though not as popular as "The World's Longest Yard Sale," the US 50 Coast-to-Coast sale is in its 16th year.
+Though not as popular as "The World's Longest Yard Sale", the US 50 Coast-to-Coast sale is in its 16th year.

 During the second Saturday in August, a 50 mi stretch of U.S. Route 11 becomes a continuous yard sale from Stephens City, Virginia's Newtown Commons south to New Market, Virginia.
-The event, in its ninth year, is sponsored by the Shenandoah County Chamber Advisory Group, five chambers of commerce, and two town governments.
+The event which began in 2005, is sponsored by the Shenandoah County Chamber Advisory Group, five chambers of commerce, and two town governments.
 In years past, the Yard Crawl has attracted people from as far away as Canada.

 In Bondi Beach, Australia, the first Garage Sale Trail took place as part of the Sizzle Bondi Community Festival on May 9, 2010, during which 126 garage sales occurred simultaneously.
 The Garage Sale Trail was designed to reduce the amount of goods dumped instead of sold and re-used.